jaydenwhite-us/logs/warstory/the_venetian_bag.md

 the IT Department was failing
 that promise.

-We had not given the correct
+We did not give the correct
 attention to a data integrity
-issue with a key piece of software that we publicly endorse on all of our equipment.
-And that just wouldn't fly with me.
+issue with a key piece of
+software that we publicly
+endorsed, on all of our machines.

+And that just
+wouldn't fly with me.